Going Back To Rehab After A Relapse

 This step is very important because there is a good chance that their drug or alcohol binge could happen again if they don’t get the support that they need to overcome the relapse.
 If a treatment sponsor isn’t available, it helps to call a trusted friend or family member instead.

-Lastly, the addicted person needs to try to get away from any places or people which could trigger them to start using drugs or alcohol again.
+Lastly, the addicted person needs to try to get away from any places or people that could trigger them to start using drugs or alcohol again.
 For example, an individual with an alcohol use disorder should avoid going to a bar or seeing their old drinking buddies.

 What Are My Treatment Options After A Relapse?